headtailgrep/FlexLM-License-Monitor/README.txt

 FlexLM License Monitor README
 Author: John Reiser <reiser@rowan.edu>
+With added code/options by Stephen C. Host, P. Eng. (steve@hostovsky.com) in 2021 to encourage others to contribute.
+I know there are a few of us out there still using this great free tool.

 The FlexLM License Monitor will keep an ongoing record of commercial software usage.
 Software licenses managed with the FlexLM (lmgrd, lmutil) license software can be monitored using this tool.